usamazf/async-PySyft/README.md

 ## Running the code

+Running the code has two distinct parts i.e. starting up the server and initiating the clients.
+Each of these steps are explained below.

+### Staring the Federated Server
 First thing we need to do is to run the Federated Server.
 In order to do so we use the following command

 ```bash
 python start_federated_server.py --host "host_address" --port "listen_port"
 ```

+### Starting the Federated Workers

 After the server has successfully started next step it to run the Federated Workers.
 Let us assume we want to run 10 workers on two machines: Machine 1 and Machine 2 with 5 workers each.
 This can be done using following commands: